 Trichomoniasis is the most common non viral STI in the United States.
 Trichomoniasis is a condition caused by the microscopic parasite Trichomonas vaginalis.
 It is spread through sex.
-Infection is more common in women than in men.
-Older women are more likely than younger women to have been infected with trichomoniasis.
-Women who have trichomoniasis are at an increased risk of infection with other sexually transmitted infections (STIs).
+Infection is most common in females assigned at birth.
+Older people are more likely than younger people to have been infected with trichomoniasis.
+People who have trichomoniasis are at an increased risk of infection with other sexually transmitted infections (STIs).

 Articles in this section

 - What are the symptoms of trichomoniasis?